Lightning-AI/pytorch-lightning/docs/source/3_steps.rst

 A :class:`~pytorch_lightning.core.LightningModule` is a :class:`torch.nn.Module` but with added functionality.
 It organizes your research code into :ref:`hooks`.

-In the snippet above we override the basic hooks, but a full list of hooks to custumize can be found under :ref:`hooks`.
+In the snippet above we override the basic hooks, but a full list of hooks to customize can be found under :ref:`hooks`.

 You can use your :class:`~pytorch_lightning.core.LightningModule` just like a PyTorch model.